Tuulikki Pietilä: Career

 Pietilä's work covered many mediums, including woodcuts and linographs, and utilised multiple styles, including realism and cubism.
 The first exhibition of Pietilä's work was held in Turku in 1935 when she was a student.
 Her first private exhibition was in 1951.
 From 1967, she participated in the Purnu group's summer exhibitions, and a retrospective exhibition of her work there was held in 1986.
 Pietilä garnered acclaim for her work, and was awarded the Order of the Lion of Finland in 1963; she became a professor at the Academy of Fine Arts, Helsinki, where she had previously been a student, in 1982.

 Relationship with Tove Jansson

-Pietilä became reacquainted with Jansson in 1955; they went on to become romantic partners until Jansson's death in 2001.
+Pietilä met Jansson in 1955; they went on to become lifelong partners until Jansson's death in 2001.
 Pietilä and Jansson collaborated on many projects, including many related to Jansson's characters, the Moomins; 43 three-dimensional pieces created by Pietilä are now exhibited at the Moomin Museum in Tampere.
-Pietilä is believed to the inspiration for the character Tooticky in the Moomin books.
+Pietilä is believed to be the inspiration for the character Too-Ticky in the Moomin books.